-- a.
-Intervene where data and documents are not made available to the IA. - b.
-Nominate link officers at every level for co-ordinantion and smooth functioning. - c.
-Help finalise Risk Areas for audit during the year - d.
-Monitoring progress of audit in the Command, OF Board - e.
-Ensuring Compliance action and settlement of objections within three months and at the most 6 months by the auditee. - f.
-Ensuring recovery follow up action. - g.
-Initiate action in improving systems and procedures ( where ever required) based on the internal audit reports - h.
-Meetings to be held quarterly - 12.2.
-Audit Plan: An Audit Plan should be finalized and circulated by December of the previous Financial Year.
-The CGDA in consultation with PCsDA/CsDA should identify the Risk areas to be audited for that year/quarter.
-The instruction for audit of Risk areas should also be circulated along with Annual Audit Plan.
+- a) Intervene where data and documents are not made available to the IA. - b) Nominate link officers at every level for co-ordination and smooth functioning. - c) Help finalise Risk Areas for audit during the year - d) Monitoring progress of audit in the Command, OF Board - e) Ensuring Compliance action and settlement of objections within three months and at the most 6 months by the auditee. - f) Ensuring recovery follow up action. - g) Initiate action in improving systems and procedures (where ever required) based on the internal audit reports - h) Meetings to be held quarterly - To shift the concept of audit i.e. from the role of fault finding and fixing responsibility to enforcement of systems and controls and risk mitigation. - 12.2.
+Audit Plan: An Audit Plan should be finalized and circulated by December of the previous Financial Year by the PCsDA/CsDA.
+The PCsDA/CsDA in consultation with executives in the Audit Committee should identify the Risk areas to be audited for that planned year.
+The instruction for audit of Risk areas should also be circulated along with Annual Audit Plan by the PCsDA/CsDA.
 The Audit officials should be clear about the areas to be audited.
-Necessary training should be provided to the audit teams in the audit of selected areas by the CGDA.
+Necessary training should be provided to the audit teams in the audit of selected areas by the CGDA/ PCsDA/CsDA. - 12.3.
+Categorisation of the risk: An illustrative list of some of the internal risk areas faced by Government today as highlighted in Department of Administrative Reforms and Public Grievances (DARPG) framework, some of which would be applicable to areas under the delegated powers, are as follows - a) Failure of sellers or other agencies to provide services as required;

-- 12.3.
-Categorisation of the risk: An illustrative list of some of the internal risk areas faced by Government today as highlighted in Department of Administrative Reforms and Public Grievances (DARPG) framework, some of which would be applicable to areas under the delegated powers, are as follows - a.
-Failure of sellers or other agencies to provide services as required; - b.
-Project delays, cost overruns, and inadequate quality standards; - c.
-Delayed or failed introduction of new technology; - d.
-Loss or misappropriation of funds through fraud or impropriety; - e.
-Inadequate skills or resources to deliver services as required; - f.
-Disruption from industrial action, protest, or failure of transport or - g.
-IT infrastructure; - h.
-Inconsistent programme objectives resulting in unwanted outcomes; - i.
-Inadequate contingency plans to maintain continuity of service delivery; - j.
-Failure to evaluate pilot projects properly before a new service is introduced may result in problems when the service becomes fully operational; - k.
-Failure to innovate leading to sub-standard services; - I. Violation of DPM, Deviation of procedures, - m.
-Fraud Cases- Travel and pay claims, - n.
-Loss to State due to Inefficient/Poor Planning and Irregular procedures - o.
-Non-recovery of dues/revenue - p.
-Blockage of Government Funds - q.
-Non/Poor utilization of Stores - r.
-Overpayments by Units - s.
-Outstanding advances, - t.
-Non report of service receipt, - u.
-Life certificate of pensioners, a.
-Need to draw Charter for Internal Audit in DAD, which would serve the purpose of mandate, guidelines and methodology for audit and reporting standards in the Department.
+- b) Project delays, cost overruns, and inadequate quality standards; - c) Delayed or failed introduction of new technology; - d) Loss or misappropriation of funds through fraud or impropriety; - e) Inadequate skills or resources to deliver services as required; - f) Disruption from industrial action, protest, or failure of transport or - g) IT infrastructure; - h) Inconsistent programme objectives resulting in unwanted outcomes; - i) Inadequate contingency plans to maintain continuity of service delivery; - Failure to evaluate pilot projects properly before a new service is introduced may result in problems when the service becomes fully operational; - k) Failure to innovate leading to sub-standard services; - 1) Violation of DPM, Deviation of procedures, - m) Fraud Cases-Travel and pay claims, - n) Loss to State due to Inefficient/Poor Planning and Irregular procedures - o) Non-recovery of dues/revenue - p) Blockage of Government Funds - q) Non/Poor utilization of Stores - r) Overpayments by Units - s) Outstanding advances, - t) Non report of service receipt, - u) Life certificate of pensioners,